karlit0/CodeSample/README.md

 # CodeSample

-Simple Project made in C++, made to showcase code style and practices
+Simple Project made in C++, made to showcase coding style and practices